demisto/content/Packs/Core/Playbooks/playbook-Impossible_Traveler_README.md

 3. *WhitelistedIPs*: A comma separated list of IP addresses that are allowed to be used across long distances.
 If your organization is actively using VPN services, we highly recommend whitelisting the known IP addresses to reduce the risk of false positives.

-4. *ContactUserManager*: Considers whether to ask the user manager for the legitimacy of the login events, in case of an alleged impossible traveler.
+4. *ContactUserManager*: Whether to ask the user manager for the legitimacy of the login events, in case of an alleged impossible traveler.

 5. *AbuseIPDBThreshold*: Used as a threshold for the minimum score AbuseIPDB gives the IP address to be considered a malicious IP.